Actively Recruiting

 - History of cardiovascular or cerebrovascular events within the past 6 months, including unstable angina, ischemic myocardial infarction, or heart failure

-- Current uncontrolled hypertension (greater than 180/110 mmHg), aneurysm, or severe cardiac arrhythmia
+- Current uncontrolled hypertension (>180/110 mmHg), aneurysm, or severe cardiac arrhythmia

 - Severe respiratory diseases such as pulmonary fibrosis, severe pulmonary abscess, cor pulmonale, or advanced chronic obstructive pulmonary disease (COPD)

-- Significant neurological disorders like brain injury, seizures, or severe psychiatric illnesses
+- Significant neurological disorders such as brain injury or seizures

-- Known allergy to kappa opioid receptor agonists or general anesthetic agents used in the study
+- Known allergy to kappa opioid receptor agonists or general anesthetic agents used in this study

-- Use of opioid or non-opioid analgesics with last dose within five half-life periods
+- Prior use of opioid or non-opioid analgesics within five half-life periods of the drug

-- Continuous opioid use for more than 10 days within 3 months before screening
+- Continuous opioid use for more than 10 days within 3 months prior to screening

 - Use of drugs with unknown half-life that may affect analgesic efficacy within 14 days before randomization

-- History of major surgery within the past 3 months that may affect postoperative pain assessment
+- History of major surgery within the past 3 months that may interfere with postoperative pain assessment

 AI-Screening